 - Check foreign travel advice for your chosen destination before booking your flight, as this may be subject to change at short notice.

-I’m planning to travel during term-time, how do I request a Travel Letter?
+I’m planning to travel during term-time, how do I request a travel letter?

 For the steps you need to take to request your letter, please refer to the guidance in the section 'I need a letter to support my application to travel abroad' within our article I need to prove my term dates & course attendance.